Tools & Equipment needed:

 - Roll Sheltie onto opposite side and repeat the above steps

-- “skirt” can be thinned with thinning shears if too thick
+- Skirt can be thinned with thinning shears if too thick

 - Brush skirt in sections -- the skirt is a little more challenging to brush out, but dont neglect this part!

-- Use a fine-tooth metal comb to comb fine hair behind ears and
+- Use a fine-tooth metal comb to comb fine hair behind ears and feathers on the legs

 - Gently comb out any mats behind ears